TELL THE REST OF THE WORLD WHY IT’S MORE FUN IN THE PHILIPPINES

 The old town Manila built by Spanish colonial forces and considered among the best-preserved medieval cities in the world.
 Founded 400 years ago, look back in time as you are taken to fascinating museums, churches, colonial houses, cobblestoned streets and squares, ruins, bulwarks, and other historical sights.

-The National Museum Philippines
+The National Museum of the Philippines

 This Government institution is located in the heart of Manila and serves as an educational, scientific and cultural institution in preserving the various permanent national collections featuring the ethnographic, anthropological, archaeological and visual artistry of the Philippines.
 Since 1998, the National Museum has been the regulatory and enforcement agency of the National Government in the restoring and safeguarding of important cultural properties, sites and reservations throughout the Philippines.